Here is a list of terminology you may encounter while creating a Reverse Auction.

 Bid Rule: The Bid Rule defines the constraints on new bids for Vendors.

 - Best Overall: New bids must beat the leading bid by at least the Bid Decrement Amount.

 - Personal Best: Vendors can place a bid at any price as long as it is lower than their previous bid by at least the Bid Decrement Amount, regardless of the bid prices of other Vendors.

 Can Compare Bids: Vendors can compare their bid with other bids by rank and price.
 The Buyer has control over whether Bidder names are visible or hidden to other bidders.
 In the case of a Personal Best auction set up, Buyers have the additional option to hide Vendor pricing as well.

-Current Spend: Current Spend is the amount of money you would expect to pay without running this auction.
+Current Spend: The amount of money you would expect to pay without running this auction.
 (NOTE: Vendors cannot see this.)